sepal-contrib/fcdm/doc/en.rst

     :group: fcdm

-threshold for landsat 7
+Threshold for landsat 7
 #######################

-Value of the threshold applied on landsat 7 data.
-This is a correction parameter to remove some of the effects of SLC issue. default to :code:`0.08`.
+Value of the threshold applied on Landsat 7 data.
+This is a correction parameter to remove some of the effects of SLC issue.
+Default set to :code:`0.08`.

 Cloud buffer
 ############

-Value of the cloud buffering used in the cloud masking operation of the FCDM process in meters. default to :code:`500`.
+Value of the cloud buffering used in the cloud masking operation of the FCDM process in meters.
+Default set to :code:`500`.

 Basemap
 *******

 The FCDM process need to create a forest non-forest mask to produce the results.
 This mask is derivated from data provided by the user.
-3 default datasets are preselected:
+Three default datasets can be selected:

 -   Global forest cover: This mask will be based on the `global forest cover <https://earthenginepartners.appspot.com/science-2013-global-forest>`__ product from University of Maryland.
 The user will also need to provide the year to use and the treecover level to diferenciate forest from the rest.